Sakui-ph/secure-development/README.md

 ```

+_Edit the db connection string as needed_
 _Set STATUS to 'dev' if you want to use HTTP, update HTTPS accordingly_
 _Set DEBUG to 'true' if you want long logs_

-3. Inside the `client` folder, create a .env containing these values.
+3. Inside the `client` folder, if it does not exist already, create a .env containing these values.

 ```
 REACT_APP_DEBUG='false'